wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 1. On the Management Console, go to **Identity** > **Claims** and click **List**.
 2. Select `http://wso2.org/claims` from the list.
-3. Choose one of the above mentioned mandatory local claims.
+3. Choose one of the above-mentioned mandatory local claims.
 4. Enter the **Mapped Attribute (s)** as specified in the table above and click **Update** to save the configurations.
-5. Repeat step three and four for the remaining mandatory local claims.
+5. Repeat steps three and four for the remaining mandatory local claims.

 Learn more on [how to configure claim mappings]({{base_path}}/guides/dialects/edit-claim-mapping/).

 ## Step 4: Configure additional properties

-This step of the guide helps to catergorize the types of attributes used in Active Directory on the WSO2 Identity Server.
+This step of the guide helps to categorize the types of attributes used in Active Directory on the WSO2 Identity Server.

-Catergorizing the attributes makes it easier to perform the necessary conversions when communicating between the AD and the WSO2 Identity Server.
+Categorizing the attributes makes it easier to perform the necessary conversions when communicating between the AD and the WSO2 Identity Server.

 ### Timestamp attribute

 The Active directory attributes `whenChanged` and `whenCreated` should be added as a timestamp attribute.
-In AD, timestamp values are stored in Generalized-Time format.
-Therefore when reading time values from AD and passing these values to WSO2IS requires a time conversion to UTC time format.
+In AD, timestamp values are stored in a generalized time format.
+Therefore reading time values from AD and passing these values to WSO2IS requires a time conversion to UTC format.

-You can configure this timestamp attributes using the following methods:
+You can configure these timestamp attributes using the following methods:

 - Using the Management console: